nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The display statistics of flashcard implementation requires the creation of a `StatsCommandParser` and a `StatsCommand`.
-The `StatsCommandParser` will take in a single argument for `Index`.
+The `StatsCommandParser#parse` will take in a single argument for `Index`.
 After parsing the argument, it will then proceed to create a `StatsCommand` class instance.
 If no `Index` is given then a `CommandException` will be thrown.

 The `StatsCommand` class will have to pass the `Statistics` to the GUI for it to display the `Statistics` of the `Flashcard` to the user.
 This will be done by passing the `Statistics` into a `Feedback` object which is an attribute of the `CommandResult` given to the GUI.